 The Committee meets at least quarterly and comprises eight voting members, six from the ruling Labour Group and two from the Conservative Group.
-There is a quorum of two, and there are eight substitute members.
+There is a quorum of three, and there are eight substitute members.

-There are three observer (non-voting) members of the Committee representing trade unions and one representing retired members.
+There are three observer (non-voting) posts to the Committee representing trade unions and one representing retired members (which is currently vacant).